Visakhapatnam–Secunderabad Garib Rath Express: Coaches

 The rake initially had 3AC and AC Chair Car coaches; due to inconvenience in the AC Chair Car, it has been removed.
 Now the train runs with all 3AC coaches.
 When it was a non daily train, the rake was shared by Secunderabad Yesvantpur Garib Rath Express.
 But now it has a dedicated rake.

 This train holds record for being the lengthiest Garib Rath Train in India.
 It has 18 AC Three Tier Coaches and 2 EOG Power Cars making a total of 20 coaches.

 Loco

-It is regularly hauled by a single Lallaguda based Indian locomotive class WAP4/WAP7 locomotive with a reversal at Vijayawada.
+It is regularly hauled by a Lallaguda WAP7 locomotive with a reversal at Vijayawada.